Szymon Kaliski

 • when building UIs and data visualisations each interaction moves the responsibility away from the designer, and towards the viewer

-• in an ideal world, no interaction should be necessary to understand the visualisation - the viewer should see, and then understand
+• in an ideal world, no interaction should be necessary to understand the information - the viewer should see, and then understand

 • on the other hand, interactions can be interesting when playing with Simulations, trying to understand the parameter spaces, and get a feel for how things work